Sharp Grossmont Hospital PGY1 Pharmacy Residency

 Sharp Grossmont Hospital serves the east county area of San Diego.
 It is the largest not-for-profit, full-service acute care hospital in the region with 542 beds.
 The hospital has outstanding programs in heart care, orthopedics, rehabilitation, robotic surgery, mental health, stroke care and women’s health.
 In addition, the hospital’s Emergency and Critical Care Center is among the most technologically advanced in the nation.
 It is home to one of the busiest emergency departments in California, serving 105,000 patients annually, with 24/7 ED pharmacist coverage.
 Sharp Grossmont Hospital is a designated Comprehensive Stroke Center and home to the Burr Heart and Vascular Center, offering more advanced cardio and neurovascular procedures.
 Sharp Grossmont is a nationally recognized MAGNET®-designated hospital for nursing practices.

 Sharp Grossmont prides itself in providing a unique and innovative pharmaceutical care program.
 Clinical programs include pharmacy to dose protocols with certification in pharmacokinetic dosing of aminoglycosides and vancomycin, anticoagulation, renal dosing and antibiotic surveillance.
 Our floor pharmacists are unit based and decentralized.
 Our clinical pharmacy programs continue to expand, including the recent addition of our Med-to-Beds program, aimed at ensuring the patient has their medication in hand prior to discharge.
-Furthermore, Sharp Grossmont has an APPE pharmacy student program, including rotations in general hospital practice, safe medication practice, emergency medicine, critical care, transitions of care and infectious disease/antimicrobial stewardship, which provides an opportunity for pharmacy school affiliation.
+Furthermore, Sharp Grossmont has an APPE pharmacy student program, including rotations in general hospital practice, internal medicine, administration, safe medication practice, emergency medicine, critical care, transitions of care and infectious disease/antimicrobial stewardship, which provides an opportunity for pharmacy school affiliation.

 About the program.

-The pharmacist resident will receive training to accelerate growth and competence in patient care, leadership skills, teaching skills, research and practice management skills through precepting pharmacy students, conducting clinical research projects, and assisting in the integration and utilization of clinical pharmacists to improve patient care.
+The pharmacy resident will receive training to accelerate growth and competence in patient care, leadership skills, teaching skills, research and practice management skills through precepting pharmacy students, conducting clinical research projects, and assisting in the integration and utilization of clinical pharmacists to improve patient care.
 For those interested in further developing their teaching skills, participation in a teaching certificate program is available through the San Diego Pharmacy Residency Leadership Teaching Program.

 You will participate in the development of your own residency plan, which will reflect your interests and build upon your previous experiences.
 Upon successful completion of our program, you will be equipped with the knowledge to become a valuable asset to the pharmacy community.